Free Budapest Walking Tour by JetSettingFools.com

 St. Istvan’s Basilica at night, Budapest, Hungary

+MAP.
 Take one last look at the serene landscape, then walk around the north end of Szechenyi Square to Zrinyi Pedestrian Street.
 Walk east to St. Istvan Basilica, one of Budapest’s most beautiful nighttime sights!

-Szimpla Kert Ruins Bar
+BONUS: Szimpla Kert Ruins Bar

 Friends in Budapest: Shots of Palinka at Szimpla, a popular Ruins Pub

+MAP.
 It wouldn’t be right to visit Budapest and not visit a ruins bar!
 Szimpla Kert is the most famous one – and from St. Istvan’s Church it is just a short 15-minute walk.

-That Ends Our Free Walking Tour Budapest.
+That ends our Free Walking Tour Budapest.
 We hope you enjoyed your visit!

 Budapest Sightseeing Map